davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 high-flux volcanism generated in the Basin and Range province in the Eocene--Miocene [e.g. @Humphreys1995].

-The lack of a signature of shallow asthenospheric mantle in the Miocene is readily explained if the slab window opened beneath pre-existing mantle lithosphere originating in the Cretaceous.
-This would consist of a tiered duplex of underplated Farallon-plate oceanic crust and mantle lithosphere nappes, roofed by the Nacimiento Franciscan and Salinia nappes.
-Our estimate of a 45-75 km depth interval over which the Crystal Knob lavas sampled the underlying mantle lithosphere [@fig:depth], coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region, implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically sourced from a deep underlying slab window.
+An apparent lack of shallow asthenopheric upwelling in the Miocene is readily explained if the slab window opened beneath pre-existing mantle lithosphere originating in the Cretaceous.
+This would consist of a tiered duplex of underplated Farallon-plate oceanic crust and mantle lithosphere nappes, roofed by the Nacimiento belt of Franciscan and Salinia nappes.
+Our estimate of a 45-75 km depth interval over which the Crystal Knob lavas sampled the underlying mantle lithosphere, coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region, implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically sourced from a deep underlying slab window.

+@fig:neogene_sections|c shows the early Neogene architecture of the mantle lithosphere beneath the Coast Ranges in this scenario.
+The partially subducted terminus of the Monterey plate is bounded to the east by the San Gregorio-Hosgri fault.
+East of the fault, the Nacimiento-belt Franciscan complex and its tectonic veneer of Salinia nappes and associated oceanic crustal duplex lie tectonically above underplated Farallon-plate mantle nappes.
+The structural profile shown on @fig:neogene_sections|c closely aligns with offshore seismic lines in the region [@Trehu1991], and the part between the San Andreas and San Gregorio-Hosgri faults restores to southern California latitudes, adjacent to the Mojave plateau and extended southern California batholith.